Bon Accord offers spider control services ranging from control, inspection and extermination to pest proofing.

 While they are relatively harmless, spiders are one of the most despised common pests in any home.
 Arachnophobia is one of the most prevalent phobias, affecting millions of people in the UK, and it can make dealing with even small spiders a challenge for sufferers.
 Fortunately, there are steps you can take to reduce the number of spiders in your home.

 The first thing you need to know about dealing with spiders is that pesticides won’t work.
 Spiders are resistant to most pest control chemicals and won’t pick up pesticides easily.
 Their long legs keep their bodies off the ground and enable them to avoid any chemicals or pesticide residue.
-The only circumstances in which pesticides can be effective against spiders are when they are used on narrow cracks that they squeeze through.
+The only circumstances in which pesticides can be effective against spiders are when used on narrow cracks that they squeeze through.
 If the spider’s body comes into contact with the right pesticides, they will die.

 Like all pests, spiders need shelter and food.
 If you can restrict their access to these vital resources, they won’t be able to survive in your home.
 Spiders can always find shelter in your home; they can build their webs just about anywhere.
 Whereas you can discourage many other pests from moving into your home by keeping exposed food covered, spiders are more interested in other insects than scraps of human food.
 Those pesticides and other treatments that don’t affect spiders directly can still reduce their access to food.
 Similarly, keeping your food and bins covered will reduce the number of insects available for spiders to feed on.
+Spider control is the answer for all spider problems.

 Remember to clear away any dead insects promptly.
 Otherwise, you’re just leaving free meals lying around for your spiders to enjoy.